-Project: Replace Underground Wiring and Lights at Patton Park

-Applicant: Recreation Dept., Town of Hamilton

-Project Description: To fund an additional light and the replacement of the underground wiring at Patton Park, which feeds various lights and poles at the Park.
+Project: Replace Underground Wiring and Lights at Patton Park Applicant: Recreation Dept., Town of Hamilton CPA Purpose: Open Space and Recreation Amount: \$25,000 Project Description: To fund an additional light and the replacement of the underground wiring at Patton Park, which feeds various lights and poles at the Park.

 Project: Chebacco Woods Trail Restoration

 Applicant: Chebacco Woods Land Management Committee

+CPA Purpose: Open Space and Recreation

+Amount: \$25,000

 Project Description: To fund trail improvements on portions of the White Dot Trail at

 Chebacco Woods.

-Project: Woodbury Street Repairs

-Applicant: Road Safety Committee, Town of Hamilton

-Project Description: To fund the construction of a stream crossing needed to complete the pedestrian and bicycle pathway along Woodbury Street.
+Project: Woodbury Street Repairs Applicant: Road Safety Committee, Town of Hamilton CPA Purpose: Open Space and Recreation Amount: \$32,000 Project Description: To fund the construction of a stream crossing needed to complete the pedestrian and bicycle pathway along Woodbury Street.

-Project: Landfill Site Assessment and Reuse

-Applicant: Dept. of Public Works, Town of Hamilton

-Project Description: To fund a study of the existing environmental condition of the landfill area and review the potential for its reuse.
+Project: Landfill Site Assessment and Reuse Applicant: Dept. of Public Works, Town of Hamilton CPA Purpose: Open Space and Recreation Amount: \$113,000 Project Description: To fund a study of the existing environmental condition of the landfill and an American the meteration for the neuron

+• - area and review the potential for its reuse.
-Project: Hamilton-Wenham Community House Portico Repair Design

-Applicant: Hamilton-Wenham Community House

-Project Description: To fund the architectural and design work necessary for the repair of the Community House portico and underlying structural system.
+Project: Hamilton-Wenham Community House Portico Repair Design Applicant: Hamilton-Wenham Community House CPA Purpose: Historic Preservation Amount: \$8,200 Project Description: To fund the architectural and design work necessary for the repair of the Community House portico and underlying structural system.

-Project: Conservation of Historic Documents Applicant: Town Clerk, Town of Hamilton
+Project: Conservation of Historic Documents

+Applicant: Town Clerk, Town of Hamilton

+CPA Purpose: Historic Preservation

+Amount: \$16,346

-Project Description: To fund the preservation of a variety of the Town's historical assets which are in need of conservation.
+Project Description: To fund the preservation of a variety of the Town's historical assets

+which are in need of conservation.
-Project: Energy Audit for Town Hall

-Applicant: Dept. of Public Works, Town of Hamilton

-Project Description: To fund an energy audit and heating design solution for Town Hall.
+Project:Energy Audit for Town HallApplicant:Dept. of Public Works, Town of HamiltonCPA Purpose:Historic PreservationAmount:\$9,900Project Description:To fund an energy audit and heating design solution for Town Hall.

-Project: Renovate Domed Ceiling at Town Hall Applicant: Dept. of Public Works, Town of Hamilton

-CPA Purpose: Historic Preservation Amount: \$30,000 CANCELLED

-Project Description: To fund the repair of the 1898 existing plaster ceiling of the 2nd floor of
+Project:Renovate Domed Ceiling at Town HallApplicant:Dept. of Public Works, Town of HamiltonCPA Purpose:Historic PreservationAmount:\$30,000CANCELLEDProject Description:To fund the repair of the 1898 existing plaster ceiling of the 2nd floor of Town Hall.

-Town Hall.

 Project: Model T Building

 Applicant: Fire Dept., Town of Hamilton

-CPA Purpose: Historic Preservation Amount: \$35,000 CANCELLED
+CPA Purpose: Historic Preservation

+Amount: \$35,000 CANCELLED